 This is my 9/11 memory….

 The ringing phone pierced my dreams and pulled me out of a deep sleep.
-Dennis and I had worked late through the night and clear into the morning hours building our start-up company.
+We had worked late through the night and clear into the morning hours building our start-up company.
 My exhausted body screamed in rebellion as I clumsily reached to silence the ringing.
 Caiden was only 3 months old so I had only slept in 2 hour increments.
 I wondered who could be calling knowing our chaotic schedule.

 My question was quickly answered when mother’s tense voice came through the phone.
 “Kayla, I have good news and terrible news,” she said.
 I tried to wrap my mind around the possibilities of both bits of news, but the weariness fogged my brain so I allowed the quiet to beat out the seconds as I waited for the news.
 “Your bother and Yihung just had the baby and everything is fine.”
 With the good news out of the way I braced myself for the bad news.
 “Go turn on your T.V., “ she said.